-Marriage work, has been a focus, too.
+Marriage work, has been a focus – here, as well.
 Prayers and blessings have been given and good writing has even been accomplished with friends, at this table.

 The fact that so much growth happens has opened me up to new possibilities, and quite honestly it’s been making me be quite conscious about the interactions that happens around other tables in my life.